Western Companies' Pullout From Russia Expected To Accelerate - I24NEWS

 Russia launched its military invasion of Ukraine on Thursday morning, as the West reacted by attempting to isolate the country led by President Vladimir Putin.

-The UN said on Monday that at least 102 civilians, including seven children, have been killed since the start of Russia's invasion, while Ukraine's health ministry puts the total civilian casualties higher, saying on Sunday that 352 civilians, including 14 children have been killed.
+The UN said on Monday that at least 102 civilians, including seven children, were killed since the start of Russia's invasion, while Ukraine's health ministry puts the total civilian casualties higher, saying on Sunday that 352 civilians, including 14 children were killed.

 The refugee crisis is intensifying, with the UN on Monday saying that over 500,000 Ukrainians had crossed the borders into neighboring countries.